 “Where did that come from?” she blurted out, too startled to thank him properly.

 “Like all magic, it came from the raw Fade,” Solas replied.
 He grabbed her marked hand and gave it a small shake.
-“Don’t fight it’s flow, Herald.
-Swim with the stream.”
+“Their energy gathers ‘round you, Herald.
+Be gentle with the mark as you reach back.”